MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-ActiveSyncConnectivity.md

 # test-ActiveSyncConnectivity

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Test-ActiveSyncConnectivity cmdlet to perform a full synchronization against a specified mailbox to test the configuration of Microsoft Exchange ActiveSync.

-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the Test-ActiveSyncConnectivity cmdlet to perform a full synchronization against a specified mailbox to test the configuration of MicrosoftExchange ActiveSync.

-This cmdlet works best in Exchange 2010.
-In Exchange 2013 or later, the functionality of this cmdlet has been replaced by Managed Availability.
-For the best results, use the Invoke-MonitoringProbe cmdlet and specify the relevant active monitor probe instead of using this cmdlet.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the Test-ActiveSyncConnectivity cmdlet to test connectivity to Microsoft Exchange ActiveSync virtual directories.